Policosanol

 Policosanol is a chemical most often obtained from sugar cane.
 It can also be made from other plants, such as wheat.

 Policosanol is most commonly used for leg pain due to poor blood circulation (intermittent claudication).
-It is also used for high cholesterol and clogged arteries, but there is no good scientific evidence to support these uses.
+It is also used for high lipid balance and clogged arteries, but there is no good scientific evidence to support these uses.

 Classification